 Some goods may be straight forward and their images will not add anything to a good description.
-This is true, especially of powders and liquids.
+This is true, especially of powders and liquids (though, that does not mean they should not be added).
 However, other goods may have sufficiently distinct or unique characteristics to merit image(s) being attached to the decision.
+If the classification depends on the presentation (e.g. sets of goods put up in sets for retail sale), it may be helpful to submit pictures of the goods with and without packaging.